Best practices to use Apache Kafka with Sprinkle

 Kafka’s data messaging system comes in 4 steps:

-- The Producer API allows an application to publish a stream of records to one or more Kafka topics.
+It allows an application to publish a stream of records to one or more Kafka topics.

-- The Consumer API allows an application to subscribe to one or more topics and process the stream of records produced to them.
+It allows an application to subscribe to one or more topics and process the stream of records produced by them.

-What Apache Kafka does
+What does Apache Kafka do?

-Kafka is the data messaging system which is used to ingest real-time data at a rapid pace.
-Producers are the ones who publish the data messages in the form of “Topics”, a unique name that’s given for a data set.
+Kafka is the data messaging system that is used to ingest real-time data at a rapid pace.
+Producers are the ones who publish the data messages in the form of “Topics”, a unique name that's given for a data set.
 These kinds of unique names are provided for easy identification of the data stream.

-As producers publish/stream messages through topics to the Kafka server, the consumers on the other end receive/subscribe the data as it comes in.
+As producers publish/stream messages through topics to the Kafka server, the consumers on the other end receive/subscribe to the data as it comes in.
 These messages fall under the term “Topics.”

 Many users of Kafka process data in processing pipelines consisting of multiple stages, where raw input data is consumed from Kafka topics and then aggregated, enriched, or otherwise transformed into new topics for further consumption or follow-up processing.

-Kafka has multiple servers running multiple processes all at once and can distribute messages from multiple servers to multiple “Consumer groups” in real-time.
+Kafka has multiple servers running multiple processes all at once and can distribute messages from multiple servers to multiple “Consumer groups” in real time.
 As these data records are large, they cannot be streamed into a single Kafka server, hence the data records are partitioned.

 Producers are the ones who decide the number of partitions big data requires.
 These partitions are stored on individual systems, with some simple mathematics, the partitions can be calculated in an orderly fashion.
-However, a large number of partitions can only be handled by dividing the work between the “Consumers” i.e. “Consumer group.”
+However, a large number of partitions can only be handled by dividing the work among the “Consumers” i.e. “Consumer group.”

 Sprinkle with Kafka and the steps involved